 A soft heel counter allows excessive movement of the heel in the shoe.
 The rearfoot is not as stable and the Achilles tendon has to pull on a wobbly insertion.
 This places unever force on the tendon and increases its chance of being torn.
 Stiff-soled shoes that do not bend just behind the first metatarsophalangeal joint place great stress on the Achilles tendon just before toeing off.

 In Achilles Tendinitis, the tendon can be strained, or suffer a minor tear, at or close to its point of insertion on the heel.
 Or the bursa between the tendon and the upper part of the bone may become inflamed.
 The condition may be complicated by small bony outgrowths (spurs) forming on the heel-bone.
 The spur sometimes becomes detached, formed a focal point of pain.

 The pain usually comes on gradually, but it can be sudden.
 You feel it tiptoeing or running, and the tendon feels tender over the heel when you press on it.
 The cause is usually excessive use of the calf in extreme ranges of movement, as, for instance, when you run fast up a steep hill.
 Rough, protruding linings in your shoes can also be a cause, producing bruising and tenderness over the heel.

-Specialist treatment may consist of an injection, or physiotherapy treatment.
+Specialist treatment for achilles tendinitis may consist of an injection, or physiotherapy treatment.
 Your podiatrist may have X-rays taken, to make sure that there is no damage to the heel-bone, or spur formation.
 It may be necessary to line the backs of your shoes with felt or padding, to create a smooth surface.
 This injury is slow to heal, so you must rest it.

 The tendon may become sore, thickened, and tender to touch at any point up to about five centimetres above the top of the heel-bone.
 Some of its fibres may be torn or degenerated, while the tendon's covering becomes thickened.
 The tendon feels stiff first thing in the morning, and on starting exercise.
 When you stand on your toes barefoot, the tendon hurts at first, but then eases.
 However, it remains very sore to touch.